When you have a problem with a product or service, where do you turn for the best digital customer experience?

 “50% or more of baby boomers say they prefer or occasionally use six different channels,” he shared at a recent webinar with Coveo and Salesforce.
 “But Gen Z, the youngest demographic, prefer or occasionally use 15 channels.”

-Think of your customer service channels as a spectrum ranging from self-support to live assistance.
+Today, digital customer service resembles more of a spectrum ranging from self-support to live assistance.
 In the middle, you’ve got crossover channels like your help portal, mobile app, chatbots, YouTube, user communities, and social media.

 The missing piece?
-The user experience across these are disconnected.
+The user experience across these is disconnected.

-Companies have historically focused on assisted support channels with digital as an afterthought, shared Bernard Slowey, VP, Digital Customer Support for Salesforce.
+When thinking about customer relationship management, companies have historically focused on assisted support and managed services with digital channels as an afterthought, shared Bernard Slowey, VP, Digital Customer Support for Salesforce.
 And even when companies know they need digital channel support and content to back it up, “they don’t manage it with the same operational rigor.”

-But self-service is the preferred method of support for 40% of customers — and it’s expected in some form or another by 70% of those surveyed.
+But data from our 2022 Service Relevance Report reveals that digital self-service is the preferred method of support for 40% of customers — and it’s expected in some form or another by 70% of those surveyed.

 Yet most digital self-service experiences fall short of customer expectations.
 “Self-service success is averaging just over 50%, which means about half of the time, when the customer attempts self-service, they’re not even finding what they need,” Ragsdale said.

 Adopting a digital-first mindset also means investing in the team that makes it tick.
 A year ago, Slowey’s role didn’t exist.
-The fact he’s in that role today represents an investment and a commitment to digital support.
+The fact he’s in that role today represents Salesforce’s increased investment and commitment to digital support.

-- Experience managers responsible for customer engagement and digital experience on each channel, from the Salesforce help portal to their Trailblazer community.
-They monitor and manage operational performance and help drive the channel’s roadmap.
+- Experience managers responsible for customer interaction and digital experience on each channel, from the Salesforce help portal to their Trailblazer community.
+They monitor analytics relating to operational performance and help drive each channel’s roadmap.

 - A digital content team that uses Knowledge Centered Support to get knowledge from support engineers that then is published on their portal.
 “They take what the support engineers have written and put it in a format that’s snackable and digestible,” said Slowey.

-- Digital program managers aligned with delivery and product teams who map and optimize the customer journey all the way from that first digital interaction via Google search.
+- Program managers aligned with delivery and product teams who map and optimize the entire digital customer journey all the way from that first digital interaction via Google search.

 - A business intelligence function fully dedicated to digital support, analyzing customer data in Tableau and providing insights that help direct the rest of the team.

-- Software engineers who build digital CX functionality into Salesforce products.
+- Software engineers who build digital CX functionality into other products of the Salesforce ecosystem.

-- An SEO experience manager who helps customers find the right content from their first point of entry.
+- An SEO experience manager working on content personalization who helps customers find the right content from their first point of entry.

 Slowey and his team work closely alongside other areas of Salesforce to provide a better end-to-end customer experience, too: